Silverr12/DMA-CFW-Guide/README.md

 ### Once you've read through all this,
-If you have any questions, problems with your firmware or suggestions, feel free to join my Discord for support.
+~~If you have any questions, problems with your firmware or suggestions, feel free to join my Discord for support.~~ termed [![Discord Banner](https://discord.com/api/guilds/1205153997166608394/widget.png?style=banner2)](https://discord.com/invite/reEgerZX3u)
-[![Discord Banner](https://discord.com/api/guilds/1205153997166608394/widget.png?style=banner2)](https://discord.com/invite/reEgerZX3u)